MoeinT/web-applications-golang/README.md

 ### Template Caching Methodology
 We create a template cache as a `map[string]*template.Template` where:
 - Each key is the file name of the page template (e.g., home.page.html).
 - Each value is a parsed `*template.Template` that combines the page template with any layout templates.
 - This approach avoids reparsing templates repeatedly during runtime, improving performance and maintaining separation of concerns between page content and layout structure.
+- A key point in this implementation is that we can use the `ParseFiles` method as part of the template package to parse one or multiple html files, but we can also use it an a method of `*template.Template` to append a parsed file to a partially parsed file.
+We used this concept to parse pages first, and then appending layouts, if any, to them.